nuchida/arib-ttc-2018-02-02-demo/readme.md

 ## Overview

 This repository contains the source code used for the OS-IoT Demo at ARIB-TTC Developer Tutorial Seminar, 2018.
+This demo is based on the source code used for the OS-IoT Demo at ETSI IoT week, 2017 developed by ATIS with minor modifications.

 The demo consists four applications:
 1. A oneM2M sender, running on a DragonBoard 410C, which acts as a light switch.